xiyuan-fengyu/ppspider_docker_deploy/README.en.md

 # ppspider_docker_deploy
 This project is used to show you how to deploy an application using docker.

-On the docker host, run the following:
+On the docker host, run the following to build ppspider runtime environment.
 ```shell script
 # build ppspider_env image
 echo -e '